 When you see an item with a ‘QR code’ or ‘Smart Label’ on a food product, do not buy it.
 Products bearing the Grocery Manufacturer’s Association’s (GMA) Smart Label mark are most likely loaded with chemicals, pesticides and genetically-modified ingredients.

-Real Food Grocery Shopping Tip #3: Shop with a list (use the list found in Fat Loss Revolution).
+Real Food Grocery Shopping Tip #3: Shop with a list.
+Download the free Healthy Food Shopping Guide.
 Plan meals and snacks for the week.
-Download the non-GMO grocery shopping guide app for your phone that can be helpful for your shopping experience.

 When grocery shopping for fruits and veggies, you’ll notice a PLU code on the sticker that is usually four digits.
 The numbers on the sticker indicate if the item is genetically modified, conventional or organic.
 A fifth digit prefixed to the code indicates whether the fruit or vegetable is organic (prefixed by the numeral 9), or GM (prefixed by an 8).

 Being able to recognize PLU codes can be helpful in your decision to purchase fruits and vegetables.

 You’ll lower your pesticide exposure nearly 80% by choosing organic vs non-organic.
 There are many significant benefits to eating organic.
 Over 100 studies shows that organic produce provides 25% more nutrients than non-organic produce of the same varieties.
 Those who eat an organic diet tend to have a stronger immune systems, less body fat, calmer demeanor, more energy throughout the day, perform better, and experience more restful sleep patterns than those on a non-organic diet.

 The vitamins and minerals in fruits and vegetables have declined up to 76% from 1940-1991.